namoscato/google-api-typings-generator/gapi.client.admin-reports_v1/readme.md

 # Typescript typings for Admin Reports API
-Allows the administrators of Google Apps customers to fetch reports about the usage, collaboration, security and risk for their users.
+Fetches reports for the administrators of G Suite customers about the usage, collaboration, security, and risk for their users.
 For detailed description please check [documentation](https://developers.google.com/admin-sdk/reports/).

 ## Installing